adam2392/adam2392.github.io.old/content/blog/coding/ERC Tokens.md

 - approve
 - transferFrom

-It also defines two events: Transfer and Approval .
+It also defines two events: Transfer and Approval.

 ### 2. ERC721
 These are tokens that are non-fungible.
 One token does not necessarily equal another.
 It is slightly more complicated then the erc20 token.